-Topics covered will include the privacy and information security oversight of federal regulators, including the Federal Trade Commission and the Securities and Exchange Commission, and other state and federal actors.
+Topics covered will include the privacy and information security oversight by federal regulators, including the Federal Trade Commission, and other state and federal actors.

 In this course, you will learn:

 - To develop a basic understanding of government oversight of the handling of sensitive personal information

 - To familiarize with and recognize government agencies that play a vital part in overseeing cybersecurity and data protection

 - The necessary steps to be taken in the event of a data breach and the likely liabilities associated with such a breach

 Before taking this course, it would be helpful (but not required) to have: